Behind That Curtain (film)

-Behind That Curtain is a 1929 American sound (All-Talking) Pre-Code mystery film directed by Irving Cummings and starring Warner Baxter, Lois Moran and Gilbert Emery.
+Behind That Curtain is a 1929 American sound (All-Talking) pre-Code mystery film directed by Irving Cummings and starring Warner Baxter, Lois Moran and Gilbert Emery.
 It was the first Charlie Chan film to be made at Fox Studios.
 It was based on the 1928 novel of the same name.
 Charlie Chan, who is played by the Chinese American E. L. Park, gets one mention early in the film, then makes a few momentary appearances after 75 minutes.
 Park, in fact, was the first Chinese American to play Charlie Chan on-screen.
 Producer William Fox chose this film to open the palatial Fox Theatre in San Francisco on June 28, 1929.
 It is a sound film.

 Synopsis

 In London, fortune hunter Eric Durand is romancing the wealthy Sir George Mannering's niece Eve.
-He murders the solicitor who is hired by Mannering to investigate him, but is thwarted when explorer and old family friend Colonel John Beetham takes Eve away to British India.
-Later she leaves Beetham and goes to San Francisco, where she is followed by the dogged Sir Frederick Bruce of Scotland Yard, who has Durand in his sights.
+He murders the solicitor who is hired by Mannering to investigate him and, marrying Eve, takes her to British India.
+Eve realizes too late that her abusive husband is a philanderer and murderer and seeks protection with her old family friend, explorer Colonel John Beetham, who takes her away on his latest expedition.
+She is followed by the dogged Sir Frederick Bruce of Scotland Yard, who has Durand in his sights, but missed her in India and again in Persia as she leaves Beetham and flees to San Francisco.
+She is also followed by her husband, in pursue of an incriminating letter that could tie him to the murder.
+It is only here that San Francisco Detective Inspector Charlie Chan becomes directly involved in the case and brings the matter to a close.